Olencki-Development/codling/packages/network/README.md

 ![](https://github.com/Olencki-Development/codling/blob/main/packages/network/assets/demo.gif)

 @codling/network makes sure you know what data your sending and receiving at every level.
 On the client, requests only allow you to send and receive data that has been validated.
 On the server, data is sanitized before you can access it.
-You will know what is being processes every step of the way.
+Pre-defined routes act as a data contract so you know what is being processes every step of the way.

-As shown in the gif above, through the pure magic of modern typescript, @codling/network is even able to parse the params from the pathname of a url to validate you're sending the correct data. @codling/network is able to url params, query values, body payloads, and responses values of all different data structures.
+As shown in the gif above, through the pure magic of modern typescript, @codling/network is even able to parse the params from the pathname of a url to validate you're sending the correct data. @codling/network is able to ensure url params, query values, body payloads, and responses of all different data structures.

-Of course, there are many types of data that can be sent and received over http(s). @codling/network provides a JSON data encoder/decoder by default.
-This value can be overwriten to support other protocols.
-You can even write your own.
+Of course, there are many types of data that can be sent and received over http(s). @codling/network provides a json data encoder/decoder but allows custom ones to be written and used.

 All API documentation is written in the typing files and you can simply `cmd-click` on the module, class or method you're using to see it.

 If you start using @codling/network and can't find something you'd want to use, please open an issue.

-You can find a more thorough introduction [here](https://github.com/Olencki-Development/codling/tree/main/packages/network/examples).
+You can find a more thorough examples [here](https://github.com/Olencki-Development/codling/tree/main/packages/network/examples).

 # Table of contents